seanox/xml-micro-exchange-php/manual/getting-started.md

 name and he could delete any duplicate entries.
 We ignore that in this example.

-While John waits, he sends pull requests to keep the storage with the data and to get the revision from the storage.
+While John waits, he uses polling and sends repeated requests to keep the storage with the data and to get the revision from the storage.

 ```
 OPTIONS https://seanox.com/xmex!
 HTTP/1.0